igemmcmaster/genome-transformer/README.md

 The transformation then maps one of `{A, C, G, T}` to an k-dimensional point `nuc = (x, y, z, c_1, c_2, ..., c_{k-3})` where `c_i` denote additional axis beyond the three-dimensional coordinate space.
 In summary, both `attn_i` and `nuc_i` in a n-length gene sequence embedding `attn_1 * (nuc_1 + 1) + attn_2 * (nuc_2 + 2) + attn_3 * (nuc_3 + 3) + ... + attn_n * (nuc_n + n)` are learned via machine learning.

-The transformer is a class of neural networks that learns the transformation for generating representatively powerful embeddings given many examples of the inputs and outputs of the transformation.
+The transformer is a class of neural networks that learns the transformation for generating representatively powerful embeddings with attention given many examples of the inputs and outputs of the transformation.
+The attention and nucleotide embeddings are learned with the goal of optimizing something.
+In what is termed "pretraining", we aim to optimize the accuracy of predicting a masked nucleotide.
+For example, we first mask a token within `TATACGA → TATxCGA` and form the input/output pair (`TATxCGA`, `A`) as an example for the transformer neural network to learn from.
+The hypothesis here is that the learned attention and nucleotide embeddings contain information on the intrinsic structure of gene sequences.
+On the basis of the hypothesis, and our knowledge that promoters share common intrinsic structural patterns, the embeddings yielded from promoters should be similar to each other.
+Another way to conceptualize this is that the points (embeddings) are in close-proximity to each other, termed "in the same neighbourhood".

 ## Deliverables